-> A world-famous antiques market offers numerous galleries and arcades with collectibles of 1960s or even Roman times.
+A world-famous antique market offers numerous galleries and arcades with collectibles of the 1960s or even Roman times.
 Even if you have never taken interest in antiques, you’ll find yourself bargaining for a brooch or a silver teapot.

-> The National Portrait Gallery
+The National Portrait Gallery

-> On my first visit I spent many hours in the National Gallery.
-This time we extended the arts experience to the National Portrait Gallery.
+On my first visit, I spent many hours in the National Gallery.
+This time we extended the art experience to the National Portrait Gallery.

-> This is a very nice place where you can relax and eat a freshly-made sandwich from Prêt-a-Manger, but please, mind the pigeons in the trees above you!
+This is a very nice place where you can relax and eat a freshly-made sandwich from Prêt-a-Manger, but please, mind the pigeons in the trees above you!

 The National Portrait Gallery houses the works of a number of époques and plenty of styles.
 The collection is arranged in chronological order, from the Middle Ages to the present day: the Tudors, centuries from 17th to 20th, the Victorians, Contemporaries, Special Exhibitions, and Displays.